 Diagnosis of Giardiasis

 The easiest way to make the diagnosis of giardiasis is by testing the stool for proteins (antigens) released by Giardia lamblia or for its DNA.

 Microscopic examination of stool samples may also detect the parasite.
 However, because people who have been infected for a long time tend to excrete the parasites at unpredictable intervals, repeated microscopic examinations of stool are often needed.

 If these tests do not identify what is causing the intestinal symptoms, doctors may use a flexible viewing tube (endoscope Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more ) to examine the upper part of digestive tract, including the first part of the small intestine (duodenum).
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more ) to examine the upper part of digestive tract, including the first part of the small intestine (duodenum).
 Doctors may use this procedure to obtain a sample of the contents of the small intestine for examination.

 Giardiasis prevention requires

 Appropriate treatment of public water (including drinking water and water in swimming pools)

 Good personal hygiene (for example, washing hands thoroughly after using the toilet)

 Boiling water kills the parasite and is the safest way for hikers to ensure that water from streams and lakes is safe to drink.